Deep Joint Source-Channel Coding for Semantic Communications: Security in DeepJSCC

 \section{Security in DeepJSCC}

-A critically important issue in DeepJSCC is to protect the source information from eavesdroppers.
-The compression-then-encryption process is widely adopted in separation-based communication systems, where the source signal is encoded by the source encoder and encrypted by the encryption module, and then the encrypted data is encoded by the channel encoder.
-Following this strategy, well known encryption methods, e.g., data encryption standard (DES), advanced encryption standard (AES) and Rivest-Shamir-Adleman (RSA), can be successfully employed to protect the source information.
-The independence of channel coding from the source information in the separation-based schemes naturally allow the adoption of such encryption techniques, without effecting the end performance.
-However, these encryption schemes are not compatible with DeepJSCC since DeepJSCC directly maps the source signal to channel input symbols.
+A critically important issue in DeepJSCC is security against eavesdroppers.
+In separation-based systems, the source signal is first compressed, then encrypted, and the encrypted data is encoded by the channel encoder.
+Wellknown encryption methods, e.g., data encryption standard (DES), advanced encryption standard (AES) or Rivest-Shamir-Adleman (RSA) can be employed.
+The independence of channel coding from the source information allows the adoption of such encryption techniques without effecting the end performance.
+However, these encryption schemes are not compatible with DeepJSCC, which directly maps the source signal to channel input symbols.
 Indeed, DeepJSCC benefits from the correlation between the signals transmitted over the channel and the underlying source signal.
-This way, the noise introduced by the channel may reduce the correlation, and hence, the reconstruction quality, but unlike in digital communication, the system never completely breaks down.
-This advantage, however, becomes a problem from a security point of view.
+The channel noise may reduce this correlation, and hence, impair the reconstruction quality, but unlike in digital communication, the system never completely breaks down.
+This advantage, however, becomes a challenge from a security point of view.
 Next, we propose two potential solutions for securing DeepJSCC against potential eavesdroppers.